 One of the most mentioned barriers to earning a GED credential across the country is the GED testing cost.
 Obtaining a GED diploma is crucial not only for individuals as the degree will lead to far better job options and allows for education in college or university but also for the U.S. economy as a whole as there still are millions of unfilled positions that require at least a high school or equivalent degree.

-So earning the GED credential is a crucial step toward decent employment and opens the door toward postsecondary education for adults who did not complete their high school curriculum.
+Earning the GED credential is a crucial step toward decent employment and opens the door to postsecondary education for adults who have not completed their high school curriculum.
 Many larger corporations offer college tuition reimbursement programs, so with a GED, you can also further your education for free!
 More educational achievements will result in higher wages and a better life, just to mention a few benefits.

-Getting a GED is not only helping persons and their families but increased education and the consequent income bumps are also beneficial to the economy of our states and country.
+Getting a GED is not only helping persons and their families but also increasing education, and the consequent income bumps are also beneficial to the economy of our states and country.

-Better-educated Americans will be more productive, will earn more money, and thus be contributing more in taxes.
+Better-educated Americans will be more productive, will earn more money, and thus will contribute more in taxes.
 Learning to improve your reading and writing skills is not only useful for your GED diploma, but it will also prove very beneficial in all aspects of your future career and life in general.

 Today, the GED degree is also increasingly serving as a great stepping stone toward a college education, and some sort of post-secondary education is required for most jobs.